educata/everrest/docs/cart.md

 <img src="./public/flowchart.svg" alt="flowchart of cart module">

+In this cart system, the cart for the user only exists when there's a need for it.
+A new user therefore has no cart and it should be created first.
+After checkout the cart is emptied and therefore it is deleted.
+Adding product to the cart afterwards required creating a new cart.

 To use the cart module, we must follow a workflow similar to the provided flowchart.
 First of all, a user needs to create a cart by <a href="#create-cart">Create cart</a>.
 Then, the user is allowed to check the cart at any time by <a href="#get-cart">Get cart</a>.
-After that, if the user wants to add a new product to the cart, they should use the <a href="#update-cart">Update cart</a> option.
-There may be moments when the user wants to clear the cart, for this action, we will use the <a href="#clear-cart">Clear cart</a> option.
-If the user wants to remove an item from the cart, we should use the <a href="#delete-item">Delete item</a> option.
-Finally, if the user wants to proceed to checkout, we should use the <a href="#checkout">Checkout</a> option.
+After that, if the user wants to add a new product to the cart, they should use the <a href="#update-cart">Update cart</a> endpoint.
+There may be moments when the user wants to clear the cart, for this, the <a href="#clear-cart">Clear cart</a> endpoint can be used.
+If the user wants to remove an item from the cart, <a href="#delete-item">Delete item</a> endpint should be used.
+Finally, if the user wants to proceed to checkout, <a href="#checkout">Checkout</a> enpoint can be used.

 ::: info NOTE
-All endpoints for the cart module require the user to be `authorized`.
+All endpoints for the cart module require the user to be authorized.
 This means that an access token must be attached either to cookies or the `Authorization` header.
 :::

 ## Create cart

-To create cart, user has to choose one time for first time.

 - Method: `POST`
 - URL: `https://api.everrest.dev/shop/cart/product`